tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 feudalism does not tack onto this, they have systems of oppression but they are post influence slavery,

-Influencing does happen and people do fall victim to it, but unless its been disc
+Influencing does happen and people do fall victim to it, but unsolicited {connection} is frowned upon, violation of the social contract

 give them an opt in functionality, influence is ww